 In the last twenty or thirty years, the oil and gas pipeline coatings industry has seen a lot of changes.
 From the days of coal tar coatings with relatively little oversight, the rapid growth of advanced coatings, specifically fusion-bond epoxy (FBE) with very specific application procedures, has led to highly detailed coating specifications covering every aspect of the process.
-For example, coating specifications when I started in the late 1990s were maybe four or five pages in total.
+For example, when I started in the late 1990s, coating specifications were maybe four or five pages.
 It is common to see specifications of 35 to even 75 pages, depending on the project and scope.

 Unfortunately, the downside of this trend is that it has failed to reach the ground-level plant workers who are charged with surface preparation, applying the coatings, and final inspection, and those responsible for reading and interpreting these specifications from which work-floor instructions are developed.
 The beginnings of the disconnect between the segments were undeniable and mostly unavoidable.

 The pioneering days of applied coatings are long over.
 But even in the early stages of modern pipe coating, the average plant worker typically had a high school education and was not necessarily a graduate.
 Still, it was very rare that any had college experience at all.
 That included everyone from the ground up.
 Training programs at the time were nearly non-existent, and the majority of the training was on-the-job training using knowledge handed down through generations of coaters.
 But many of the [senior] coaters with the most experience were reluctant to share their knowledge.
 Basic job security concerns, while understandable, led to negative impacts on the growing coatings industry by creating unintentional classes of plant workers, and in some cases in supervisory and management levels as well.